About the Medical Council

 - A failure to comply with one or more condition(s) attached to a doctor’s registration

-- A failure to comply with an undertaking given to the Medical Council or to take any action specified in a consent given in the context of a previous inquiry
+- A failure to meet the terms given by the Medical Council or failure to take any action regarding context of a previous inquiry

-- Contravention (infringement) of the Medical Practitioners Act 2007
+- Infringement of the Medical Practitioners Act 2007

-- A conviction in the State for an offence triable on indictment or if convicted outside the State, for an offence that would be triable on indictment in the Irish courts.
+- A conviction in the State regarding an accusation of a wrongful offence or, if convicted outside the State, an offence that would be punishable in the Irish courts.

-The Preliminary Proceedings Committee may request further documentation or information from the person who made the complaint, the doctor or from other people involved such as the doctor’s employer or a hospital.
+The PPC may request further documentation or information from the person who made the complaint, the doctor or from other people involved such as the doctor’s employer or a hospital.

-When the Preliminary Proceedings Committee is satisfied that it has enough information, it will then decide what action to take:
+When the PPC is satisfied that it has enough information, it will then decide what action to take:

-- If the Preliminary Proceedings Committee believes that there is a case to take further action it will refer the complaint to the Fitness to Practise Committee; or
+- If the PPC believes that there is a case to take further action it will refer the complaint to the Fitness to Practise Committee; or

-- If the Preliminary Proceedings Committee decides not to refer the complaint to the Fitness to Practise Committee, it will give an opinion to the Medical Council that:
+- If the PPC decides not to refer the complaint to the Fitness to Practise Committee, it will give an opinion to the Medical Council that: